Kiama is preparing to come alive after dark!

 We invited local business owners and operators to help shape the future of Kiama’s night‑time economy.
 Your insights and on‑the‑ground experience are important in developing a strategy that supports a safe, vibrant and successful nightlife for our community.

-Local businesses will come together at a Business Workshop to share feedback, explore opportunities and work with us to identify actions that will strengthen the night‑time economy.
+Local businesses came together at a Business Workshop to share feedback, explore opportunities, and work with us to identify actions to strengthen the night‑time economy.

 Attend a community pop-up